ninegua/tipjar/README.md

   A technical demo that shows ICPs can be automatically converted into Cycles.

-- Version 0.0.1 (released)
+- Version 0.0.1 (live)

   There could still be bugs to iron out over time, please [report issues on GitHub](https://github.com/ninegua/tipjar/issues).
-Source
-  Source code is being cleaned up and will be release in a week or two.
+  Source code is being cleaned up and will be released in a week or two.

 - Version 0.1.0